jihunhwang/jihunhwang.github.io/_posts/2025-04-09-Schauder basis for sequence space.md

 <font size="4">
 <p>
-For all these reasons, we introduce Schauder basis over just talking about closed linear span.
+For all these reasons, we introduce Schauder basis over just talking about the closed linear span.
 </p>
 </font>